impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Remember, the return value of a Bash function is **not** the result of the last line of code in the function.
 Technically, it's the exit code of the function.
 The *output* of a function (i.e. what you can capture via command substitution) is whatever is `echo`'ed while inside the function.

-When I Google "bash return value of a function", the first result I see is [a blog post in LinuxJournal.com](https://web.archive.org/web/20220718223538/https://www.linuxjournal.com/content/return-values-bash-functions){:target="_blank" rel="noopener"}.
+When I Google "bash return value of a function", the first result I see is [a blog post in LinuxJournal.com](https://web.archive.org/web/20220718223538/https://www.linuxjournal.com/content/return-values-bash-functions){:target="_blank" rel="noopener" }.
 Among other things, it tells me:

 - "Bash functions, unlike functions in most programming languages do not allow you to return a value to the caller.
 When a bash function ends its return value is its status: zero for success, non-zero for failure."
 - "To return values, you can: